immense/immybot-documentation/src/README.md

 ![](./.vuepress/images/2021-03-15-08-37-50.png)

-This will create a Maintenance Session that will discover that Adobe Reader *should* be installed on the machine, check if it is already installed, install Chocolatey, then use Chocolatey to install Adobe Reader.
+This will create an "Onboarding" Session (sessions are like running gpupdate) that will apply all applicable Deployments (deployments are like Group Policies)

 ## Adding Users